FUSD trustees considering bond measure to update old facilities. Would voters support?

 Superintendent Bob Nelson also said it may be best to go for the conservative number.
 He recommended the $325 million option.

 To get the measure on the ballot, the board would need to adopt a resolution that includes the specific monetary amount by Dec.
-6. The board will discuss the proposed measure again at the Nov.
-20 board meeting.
+6. The board will discuss the proposed measure again at its Nov.
+20 meeting.

 Neighboring Clovis Unified recently approved a $408 million bond for the March 2020 ballot.